I set forth alone to Essex House, but had not gone far across the rooves before I saw Kettie, the Turkey cat.

 The brats below, who’d wished to affright us, were now loud in their praise of him.

 As all cats know, any who wishes to enter a house unmolested must first make an impression.

-A poor housewife (so I heard tell) will be most grateful for a bird she can put in the broth.
-A housewife of the middling sort likes to see us bring a thieving mouse or rat.
+A poor housewife will be most grateful for a bird she can put in the broth.
+A housewife of the middling sort likes to see us with a thieving mouse or rat.